Div 296 Tax (Proportionate Tax on Earnings on Member Accounts Over $3m)

 Example.
 Joanne has a 30 June 2026 member balance of $3.5m million.
 The investment earnings attributed to her account for the 2027 year are $220k.
 During the year she takes pension payments and lump sum drawdowns totalling $720k such that, on 30 June 2027 her total super balance is $3m.
 She will not be subject to Div 296 tax.

-Does being in an SMSF with a limited recourse borrowing affect my total super balance?
+Does being in an SMSF with a limited recourse borrowing affect my total super balance for Div 296 purposes?

 How will being a member of a defined benefit super fund affect this calculation?